How does insurance work when buying a new car?

 Yes!
-We're here 24/7, and can send proof of insurance to the dealership so you can drive off the lot in your new car!
-This is important because most dealerships won't let you drive away without proof of insurance (many times your current insurance will be good enough).
+We're here 24/7 and can send proof of insurance to the dealership so you can drive off the lot in your new car.
+Having proof of insurance is important because most dealerships won't let you drive away without it (often, your current insurance will be good enough).

 What if I don’t have my lienholder information?

 Ask your salesperson at the dealership.
-They will almost always have the information you'll need.
-If not, no worries—we won't need it to start coverage on the spot.
-But, you'll need to provide the lienholder's name and address within 2-3 days of purchasing the policy or adding the new car to your existing one.
+They’ll almost always have the information you'll need.
+If not, no worries—we won't need it to start immediate coverage.
+But, you'll need to provide the lienholder's name and address within two to three days of purchasing the policy or adding the new car to your existing one.

 Do you offer new car replacement if I total my car right away?

-Under your collision coverage, you will be covered for the fair market value of the vehicle.
-If you owe more than the vehicle is worth, you may want to purchase gap insurance (also called loan/lease payoff coverage) which will help pay the difference between the car's worth and what you owe on your loan.
+Under your collision coverage, you’ll be covered for the fair market value of the vehicle.
+If you owe more than the vehicle is worth, you may want to purchase gap insurance (also called loan/lease payoff coverage), which will help pay the difference between the car's worth and what you owe on your loan.